Learn-Write-Repeat/Open-contributions/Jahnavi_ML/Jahnavi_logisticRegression_ML.md

+## Predicting Whether It Will Rain Tomorrow Using Logistic Regression
 **Problem Statement :**
 The [Rain in Australia dataset](https://kaggle.com/jsphyg/weather-dataset-rattle-package) contains about 10 years of daily weather observations from numerous Australian weather stations.
 Here's a small sample from the dataset:
 >